LeonorPDX/cookbook-community/spec.md

 - [X] Include at least one has_many relationship on your User model (e.g. User has_many Posts) -- User has many recipes they created as well as many recipes through saved recipes.
 Recipes belong to one user and also have many users through saved recipes.
 - [X] Include at least one belongs_to relationship on another model (e.g. Post belongs_to User) -- Recipe belongs to user, saved recipes belongs to user and to recipe.
 - [X] Include user accounts with unique login attribute (username or email) -- User sign-up form requires input, User model validates presence and uniqueness, custom error (flash message) shows up if user sign up cannot be persisted to the database.
-- [ ] Ensure that the belongs_to resource has routes for Creating, Reading, Updating and Destroying
+- [X] Ensure that the belongs_to resource has routes for Creating, Reading, Updating and Destroying -- Recipe has full CRUD, highlighted in recipe controller with commented-out text
-- [ ] Ensure that users can't modify content created by other users
+- [X] Ensure that users can't modify content created by other users -- views use "if" statement to show edit and delete buttons only to the user that the recipe belongs to.
+Also the recipe controller only renders the edit page if the user's id matches the recipe id they try to edit, otherwise it redirects to the recipe's show page.
 - [ ] Include user input validations
 - [ ] BONUS - not required - Display validation failures to user with error message (example form URL e.g. /posts/new)
 - [ ] Your README.md includes a short description, install instructions, a contributors guide and a link to the license for your code